ParkinsonLab/Architect/README.md

 		-	You may consult the file model_gapfilled_multi_x.lst_check_nec_and_suff.out to get a sense of the quality of the solutions being output.
 The column "Is_functional" indicates whether the model is functional with this current set of gap-filling reactions, and the column "All_reactions" essential" indicates if all these reactions are indispensable for non-zero flux through the objective function.
 Ideally, both conditions will have been met; unfortunately, due to the complexity of the gap-filling problem, these may not be met, and currently we leave it up to the user to look through these alternate solutions.
 	-	Please note that these results are overwritten whenever Architect's model reconstruction module is re-run in the same output folder.
 2. Gap-filled models are lists of reactions, complete with meta-data such as reaction name and metabolite name, that are ready to be used for constraints-based modeling.
-	- They are found in the Final_* folder under $OUTPUT_DIR/$PROJECT/Model_reconstruction and are available in Excel and SBML models.
+	- They are found in the Final_* folder under $OUTPUT_DIR/$PROJECT/Model_reconstruction and are available as Excel and SBML models.

 The reason I separate these two kinds of outputs is that, in my experience, the SBML model output can be very large, and thus we leave it at the discretion of the user to determine the number of output models that is sensible to output.